This Committee is providing expert advice on recreational water quality.

-RWQAC members provide expertise in the fields of water quality risk assessment and management, microbiology, toxicology, aquatic ecotoxicology, environmental and public health microbiology in wastewater treatment, environmental epidemiology and science, and river health.
+RWQAC members provide expertise in the fields of water quality risk assessment and management, microbiology, toxicology, aquatic ecotoxicology, environmental and public health microbiology in wastewater treatment, environmental science, epidemiology and river health.

 RWQAC members are members of professional networks and consult within and outside these networks to provide expert advice on recreational water quality issues nationally and internationally.

-RWQAC convenes working groups to focus on targeted work plan activities and may source additional experts where appropriate.
+RWQAC convenes working groups to focus on targeted activities and may source additional experts where appropriate.

 Terms of Reference

-The NHMRC’s Guidelines for Managing Risks in Recreational Water (the Guidelines) provide a nationally consistent best practice approach for managing recreational water quality.
-The Guidelines were released in 2006 and last amended in 2008, and will be revised with oversight of the Recreational Water Quality Advisory Committee (the Committee).
+The Guidelines provide a nationally consistent best practice approach for managing recreational water quality.
+The Guidelines were released in 2006 and last amended in 2008.
+The Guidelines will be revised with oversight provided by the RWQAC.

 - Develop a risk management framework for recreational water for inclusion in the Guidelines

 - Oversee and provide expert advice on the evidence evaluation (reviews) to inform the updating of the Guidelines